GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ### Editing

-Building, mining, rotating, fast-replacing, circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, etc. are all supported.
+Building, mining, rotating, fast-replacing, copper/circuit wires, configuration changing, blueprints/deconstruction planner/upgrade planner, etc. are all supported.
 If there is some interaction that is not handled, please submit a bug report!

-Deleting or rotating an entity is only allowed in the _first stage_ (as these changes cannot be blueprinted).
+Deleting or rotating an entity is only allowed in the _first stage_ (as those changes cannot be blueprinted between stages).

-Note: currently _copper cable_ wires (not circuit wires) are not handled.
+Copper cable wires are handled since v0.3.0.

 ### Accidental data loss prevention